Table of Contents

 - The second filter is a radial flow filter and reduces up to 3 PPM of iron

-- The third, an activated carbon filter, removes chemicals like pesticides and herbicides from water.
+- The third, an activated carbon filter, removes chemicals like pesticides & herbicides from water.

-The oversized filters don’t require as frequent maintenance as other systems, though of course, some units don’t use filters at all.
-In the case of the Home Master, you’ll need to change your filter roughly every 8 months to 1 year, depending on your water quality and household usage.
+The oversized filters, including the sediment filter, don’t require as frequent maintenance as other systems, though of course, some units don’t use filters at all.
+In the case of the Home Master, you’ll need to carry out a filter change roughly every 8 months to 1 year, depending on your water quality and household usage.
 You can buy new filters from Home Master online, and replacing them is simple enough for everyone to do.